 But that doesn’t mean it’s impossible.
 According to U.S. News & World Report, the biggest obstacle to having student debt discharged in bankruptcy may be the belief that student debt cannot be discharged in bankruptcy.

 U.S. News said a study found that only 0.1 percent of those with student loans who filed for bankruptcy attempted to have their student loans discharged.
-Of those who did include them, 40 percent saw their debt discharged or at least reduced.
+Of those who did include them in their bankruptcy proceedings, 40 percent saw their debt discharged or at least reduced.

 As MoneyTalksNews founder Stacy Johnson writes: